-When you are getting ready to launch your business every penny counts and with property prices and rents at an all time high, running your business from home or your garage can be cost effective way to get your venture off the ground.
-But before you start handing out your home address for your business here are 5 things you should consider:
+Running a business from home or your garage can be cost effective way to get your venture off the ground.
+But before you start handing out your home address here are 5 things you should check:

 - Your rent or mortgage agreement

 Are you allowed to run your business from your home?
 Check whether you mortgage provider, landlord or freehold agreement allows you to run a business from your home.
 You may find that even running a small desk based business may be prohibited in any contracts you have signed so make sure you investigate before you get started.

 If you need to make major alterations then you may need planning permission so will need to speak to your local planning office or local council.

 You may need to take out a separate business insurance policy since your home insurance may not cover your business equipment (such as stock, computers or even employees if you choose to take people on board to help you from your home).

 Get in touch with your insurance company to let them know you are running a business from your home and get their advice on what is covered for your business and whether you need a separate insurance policy.

 Consider whether the business you plan to operate requires a business licence which you need to apply from from your local council.
 Businesses such as pet sitting, child care or food production are regulated and as such require licences to run regardless of whether the business is run from home or from separate business premises.
 Do check out whether your chosen home based business needs to special licence to operate.

 Business Rates is a tax on business properties so that they make a contribution towards the provision of local services in the area they operate.